Half Quart Temperance Snake Flask. cc: 1875

 The January 23, 1885 issue of the Arkansas Gazette, called Bachley a man of genius with his life cut short as he was perhaps, beginning to achieve significant notoriety.
 A sad turn of events devastated his legacy.

 Surviving snake vessels made by “Humbug Jake,” Jacob Bachley, are scarce.
-His creations closely followed the style of the Kirkpatricks of the Anna Pottery, Union County, Illinois.
+His creations closely followed the style of the Kirkpatrick Brothers of the Anna Pottery, Union County, Illinois.

-“Little Brown Jug” bearing applied snake and owl motif, attributed to Jacob Bachley, Texarkana Pottery, Texarkana, AR. cc: 1880.
+“Little Brown Jug” bearing applied snake and owl motif, attributed to Jacob Bachley, Texarkana Pottery, Texarkana, AR.
 3 ¾”h.

-Flasks displaying great influence of the Kirkpatricks Anna Pottery.
+Snake flasks displaying great influence of the Kirkpatricks Anna Pottery. cc: 1875

 OFFICIAL WEB SITE